Can I Be Compensated For Pre-Existing Conditions After a Car Accident?

 Time is Limited to Pursue Your Right to Compensation in Florida

-In Florida, the statute of limitations gives you four years to file a personal injury lawsuit.
+Florida recently adjusted its statute of limitations deadline for personal injury claims.
+If your car accident occurred on 3/23/2023 or earlier, Florida law gives you four years to file your claim.
+If it took place after that date, two years is your deadline instead.
 The clock begins running as soon as the accident happens.
 Unfortunately, it can sometimes take a while for you to discover that the accident aggravated an injury you already had.

 While it’s possible that the statute of limitations could be tolled–or “paused”–during this period of time, it’s best not to count on it.
 If the courts don’t agree, you could lose your right to compensation entirely.
 It’s always best to speak with a personal injury attorney right away, even if you aren’t sure.